ExpDev07/legacy-rp-admin-v3/README.md

 ## Note

-It is recommended that you use Chrome or Edge as your web browser for the best experience.
+It is recommended that you use Firefox, Chrome or Edge as your web browser for the best experience.

 ## Features
 * See and search server logs.
 * See and search players.
 * Warn and ban players, also temporarily.
 * See and edit characters.
+* And many more detailed features...
 * [*... open issue to request a feature.*](https://github.com/coalaura/opfw-admin/issues/new/choose)

-## Improvements from v1
-1. Re-done to give a more minimalistic and "simple" look.
-2. Backend improvements that encourage scaling and maintainability.
-3. More.

 ## License
 Please refer to [LICENSE.md](https://github.com/coalaura/opfw-admin/blob/master/LICENSE.md) for this project's license.